mpg-age-bioinformatics/AGEpy/README.md

 python setup.py develop --user
 ```

-Be aware that his the develop option you won't be able to properly update once new scripts are added.
+Be aware that with the develop option you won't be able to properly update once new scripts are added.

 ###### pip